kmillard84/AzureMLHackathon/01_Exercise_1_-_Building_a_Machine_Learning_Model.md

 ## Task 6: Train the Model

 AdventureWorks Travel wants to build a model to predict if a departing flight will have a 15 minute or greater delay.
 In the historical data they have provided, the indicator for such a delay is found within DepDelay15 (where a value of 1 means delay, 0 means no delay).
-To create model that predicts such a binary outcome, we can choose from the various Two-Class modules that Azure ML offers.
-For our purposes, we begin with a Two-Class Logistic Regression.
-This type of classification module needs to be first trained on sample data that includes the features important to making a prediction and must also include the actual historical outcome for those features.
+To create a model that predicts such a binary outcome, we can choose from the various Two-Class modules that Azure ML offers.
+For our purposes, we will train three seperate models (a 2-class logisitic regression model as well as two ensemble decision-tree models).
+Thess types of classification modules need to be first trained on sample data that includes the features important to making a prediction and must also include the actual historical outcome for those features.

-The typical pattern is split the historical data so a portion is shown to the model for training purposes, and another portion is reserved to test just how well the trained model performs against examples it has not seen before.
-We will simultaneaously train 3 models and pick the most performant one for productionalization
+The typical pattern is to split the historical data so a portion is shown to the model for training purposes, and another portion is reserved to test just how well the trained model performs against examples it has not seen before.
+We will also seperate a third section of our data that we will use to find the optimal model hyper-parameters for this predictive task.
+We will simultaneaously train 3 models and pick the most performant one for operationalization.

 1. Drag a **Partition And Sample** module beneath **Execute R Script** and connect them.

     ![Screenshot](images/RevisedImages/train_the_model_0.PNG)

-1. On the **Properties** panel for the **Partition And Sample** module, set teh partition mode to "assign to folds" and set the partition method to **partition with custom proportions** and enter 0.3,0.15,0.15 in the **list of proportions seperated by commas** field.
-Thsi will get our data ready to be split into seperate train/validation/test sets.
-Normally, we would use much more of our data for trianing (70%), but for this demo we're limiting it so the models train quickly.
+1. On the **Properties** panel for the **Partition And Sample** module, set the partition mode to "assign to folds" and set the partition method to **partition with custom proportions** and enter 0.3,0.15,0.15 in the **list of proportions seperated by commas** field.
+This will get our data ready to be split into seperate train/validation/test sets.
+Normally, we would use much more of our data for training (70%), but for this demo we're limiting it so the models train quickly.

     ![Screenshot](images/RevisedImages/train_the_model_1.PNG)